 This control allows you to select AM or FM frequency bands.
 Press the control to switch between AM, FM1 or FM2 memory preset stations.

 AM/FM select in CD mode

 Press this control to stop CD play and begin radio play.

-The tune control works in radio mode.
+The tune control works in radio and CD changer mode (if equipped).